 The graviton particle actuators, which was columns that surrounded the Precept ship's Benamite Reactor, began stripping gravitons from the Benamite crystals.
 Through exposure to the quantum field, the gravitons became charged with quantum energy into a uniform flux state.
 Once enough particles were charged, they were fed through graviton transfer conduits, leading from the Benamite reactor fed directly into the slipstream initiator, located in the slipstream components in the two navigational deflectors.
 From here, the initiator projected the charged gravitons out in front of the ship through the deflector dishes, which creates a narrow subspace field.
 This split the subspace domain open for the ship to travel through.

 Once the Precept ship crossed the slipstream threshold, it was extremely important to maintain a stable field in front of the ship.
 This required precise calculations to avoid destabilizing the slipstream and violently throwing the ship back into normal space.
 If the phase variance of the field went beyond 0.42, the field would collapse and there would be a catastrophic failure in the ship’s attitude control.

-The flight-limitation was three hours, and once the drive was deactivated, it could not be reactivated until at least 36 hours has passed (longer depending on the state of the drive).
+The flight-limitation was three hours, and once the drive was deactivated, it could not be reactivated until at least 24 hours has passed (longer depending on the flight-time).
 The benamite crystals (and the geometry conductors) required a cool-down cycle due to exposure to the quantum field.
 Any attempt to warm-up the drive before the cool-down cycle had completed could result in an unstable slipstream or severe damage to the drive itself.